relution-io/relution-setup/README.md

 Relution should work on any Linux distribution that supports `systemd` but this has not been verified and is not currently supported.
 If you wish to receive support, please ensure that you run Relution on a supported platform.

-### Windows

-Relution has been verified to work with:

-- Windows Server 2016 or newer

-Relution should work on any recent version of Windows but this has not been verified and is not currently supported.
-If you wish to receive support, please ensure that you run Relution on a supported platform.

 ## Supported databases

 Relution has been verified to work with: